 Org charting and having the ability to plan how you want your organization to work today, tomorrow, and in the years to come, is important to your business for many reasons.
-HR is tasked with monitoring the internal structure of a company through clear tracking of the roles and responsibilities within departments, the day-to-day fluctuations of hiring, downsizing and everything in between, and being able to do this on a grand scale when needed.
+HR is tasked with monitoring a company's internal structure by clearly tracking the roles and responsibilities within departments, the day-to-day fluctuations of hiring, downsizing, and everything in between, and being able to do this on a grand scale when needed.
 However, between these management pieces, the right tool can also provide value to your business in the following ways:

 - Bettering organizational communications

 - Supporting workforce and resource planning